imt-mobisyst/lct-pls/docs/basis-01-system.md

 print( "Result: " + str(b) )
 ```

-The _for_ instruction allows for visiting each element of an iterable collection, for instance a list.
+The _for_ instruction allows for visiting each element of an iterable collection, for instance, a list.

 ```python
 aList= [2, 10, 18, 4, 8]